Updated November 2023

 The duration of visit entry permits depends on the purpose of the visit, with a maximum limit of one year at the authority’s discretion.
 The head of the authority may extend visit entry permits for valid reasons upon payment of all fees.

-UAE visit visa new rules 2023
+UAE visit visa rules

-UAE visit visa extension new rules 2023
+UAE visit visa extension

-UAE visit visa overstay new rules 2023
+UAE visit visa overstay

 Foreign nationals overstaying their visa in the UAE must obtain an out pass or leave permit before leaving the country.
 The out pass can be obtained at the airport, land borders, or Al Awir Immigration office for a fee of AED 200 to 300.
 Overstayers are also required to pay the full overstay fines of AED 50 per day, with a 10-day grace period for visit visa holders.
 No fines will be imposed on visitors unable to leave due to airport closures or flight cancellations.

-UAE visit visa price new rules 2023
+UAE visit visa price

 According to an ICP customer care agent, the fees for UAE and Dubai visas, including the 30 and 60-day tourist visas, have increased by AED 100.
 For instance, the fee for a one-month visit visa issued by the ICA has increased from AED 270 to AED 370.

-UAE unused visit visa new rules 2023
+UAE unused visit visa

 Travelers holding unused visit visas in the UAE must cancel the visa within the specified time period, such as 30 days for a 30-day visit visa, by paying a fee.
-The cost of cancelling an unused visa can vary, reaching up to AED 300.
+The cost of canceling an unused visa can vary, reaching up to AED 300.
 Alternatively, travelers have the option to extend their entry into the country by two months for a fee of AED 200.
-It is important to cancel the unused visa to avoid rejection of new visa applications by the immigration system.
+It is important to cancel the unused visa to avoid the rejection of new visa applications by the immigration system.

-UAE expands Golden Visa categories, simplifies eligibility criteria, and increases validity to 10 years for all types.
+UAE expands Golden visa categories, simplifies eligibility criteria, and increases validity to 10 years for all types.
 Visa holders can sponsor family members and support services laborers without limit.
 The grace period for visa expiry or cancellation is extended to 6 months for Golden Visa holders and their families.
 An online quiz is available for potential applicants to check their eligibility in just 2 minutes.

-The Golden Visa will now be granted to scientists and researchers who meet the following conditions:
+The Golden visa will now be granted to scientists and researchers who meet the following conditions:

 - have a PhD or Master’s degree in engineering, technology, life sciences and natural sciences from the world’s best universities